chrisjonesBSU/mosdef-containers/README.md

 apptainer exec --nv mosdef_hoomd_gpu.sif python hoomd_simulation.py
 ```

-The create a local image file (sif) the command is `apptainer pull name-of-local-image-file source-of-image`.
+To create a local image file (sif) the command is `apptainer pull name-of-local-image-file source-of-image`.
 `apptainer pull` grabs an image hosted on DockerHub and creates a new file stored locally..